 We present here the case study of makhana in Bihar, one of the poorest states in India.
-Makhana, or gorgon nut, is an interesting product as it is almost exclusively commercialized in this state and branding and packing for this crop was not started until recently.
+Makhana, or gorgon nut, is an interesting product as it is almost exclusively commercialized from this state and branding and packing for this crop was not started until recently.
 It is thus a unique case study on the development of brands in poor settings and its impact on the value chain.
 We find that branding has diffused rapidly in this market.
-In a five year period, branded products for this product increased from 25% to 50% of the total market.
+In a five year period, the share of branded products increased from 25% to 50% of the total market.
 These branded products are sold at significantly higher prices than loose products.
-Two types of brands can be distinguished, i.e. low-cost and high-cost brands.
-Low-costs brands focus exclusively on attractive glossy packing with little consideration for quality.
-Investments, but profits as well, are small.
-The high-cost brands pay attention to quality beyond packing, invest in advertisements and promotion, explore options for value-addition, and employ specialized salesmen.
-Despite different claims by the high-cost brands, there are little direct benefits to the farmers from the emergence of these brands.
-However, farmers might benefit indirectly because of the expanding product demand.
+Two types of brands can be distinguished, i.e. low-price and high-price brands.
+Low-price brands focus exclusively on attractive glossy packing with little consideration for quality.
+Investments are small but so are price differences with loose products.
+The high-price brands pay attention to quality beyond packing, invest in advertisements and promotion, explore options for value-addition, and employ specialized salesmen.

-The contributions to the literature are several.
+The contributions to the literature are twofold.
 First, this is the first study that documents based on survey results the fast emergence of brands in food retail in India.
-Second, a typology of brands in such developing markets is made.
-We show that branding practices are often misleading for the consumer by most of the brands.
-Third, we implement a unique survey set-up where surveys were fielded for all agents in the value chain.
-By using such a methodology, we are able to document where costs and benefits of the emergence of brands occur.
+A typology of brands in this developing and growing market is made.
+We find that most of these brands have incomplete or misleading information for the consumer (on traceability of the product, on certification and quality standards, and on direct linkages with producers).
+Second, we implement a unique study set-up where surveys were fielded for all agents in the value chain.
+By using such a methodology, we are able to document where the costs and benefits due to the emergence of brands occur.
+While the retail prices of these brands are significantly higher than those of loose products, we find that there are little direct benefits to the farmers from the emergence of these brands.
+However, farmers might benefit indirectly because of the expanding product demand.